rufuspollock/rufuspollock.com/content/ubernomics.md

 ## 2. Platforms tend to one because of positive feedback between buyers and sellers

-Like a snowball down a mountain, marketplaces, once past a critical size, have the potential to grow rapidly thanks to positive feedback where buyers and sellers both value size because it offers:
+Like a snowball down a mountain, once past a critical size marketplaces have the potential to grow rapidly thanks to positive feedback between buyers and sellers: more buyers means more sellers and vice versa.
+This is because both buyers and sellers value a bigger marketplace because it offers:

-* liquidity: you will be able to trade e.g. book a taxi, rent an apartment etc
+* Liquidity: the bigger the marketplace the more likely it is that a buyer can find a seller and vice versa -- you can find a ride on Uber in your area in the next 5m, or you can rent an apartment in that city on that date on AirBnB.
-* diversity: they have the product you want e.g. this particular fish is available, that stock has a market maker, there is a taxi in your area (not just central London)
+* Diversity: the marketplace will have a range of products thereby matching a wider set of tastes -- a fish market will have many types of fish, a stock market many types of stock, a rental market many kinds of apartments.

-Furthermore, buyers and sellers usually don't want to have to participate in lots of different marketplaces ("multi-homing" is a pain).
-Combined with the positive feedback effects this creates a strong pressure for there to be just one marketplaces.[^more-than-one]
+Furthermore, buyers and sellers don't want to have to go to many different marketplaces ("multi-homing" is a pain).
+Combined with the positive feedback effects of liquidity and diversity, this creates a strong pressure for there to be just one marketplace.[^more-than-one]

 [^more-than-one]: The only reason you get more than one platform is if there is sufficient variation in buyer preferences (plus congestion in the physical world -- there's only so many people who can fit in the marketplace).
 For example, in the physical world buyers have a preference not to travel too far so you can still have two markets in different towns fifty miles apart.
 In a virtual world there's no literal distance but there may be "distance" in tastes: some people like Macs enough that Mac managed to retain a (tiny) market share against Windows even when Windows was very dominant because those "Mac" people just really liked some aspect of Macs.
 Even in this case though the platforms will be lop-sided with usually one marketplace with the great majority of users.

 ## 3. Marketplaces tend to monopoly (unless made open)

-Because of snowball economics over time you converge on just one marketplaces -- "marketplaces tend to one".
+Because of these snowball economics, over time one marketplace will come to dominate -- "marketplaces tend to one".

 You don't have ten fish markets in a town, you have one.
 You don't have fifty stock exchanges, you have one.